The huge volume of London applications is disproportionately high for the number of positions available.

 Getting a graduate trainee surveyor job in London means facing the toughest levels of competition you’ll come across.
 The capital offers more graduate property jobs than anywhere else, but the huge volume of applicants is disproportionately high for the number of positions available.

 All graduates start low down in the ranks of a firm, but if you’re based in a London office there’ll be more employees, such as associate level surveyors, between you and the top.
-Fewer if you work in the regions.
+There will be fewer if you work in the regions.

 Regional graduates are more likely to work closely with partners of the firm from early on, which can give you more chance of getting noticed for good work and recommended for greater responsibilities.
 Gino says: ‘There is more opportunity to stand out in the regions as you can do more than you might be able to in a London office.
 You can get a sense of other departments and get to know all the people in your office.’